YD1RUH/radioGram/README.md

    + ```sudo chmod +X RadioGRig.sh```
    + ```./RadioGRig.sh```

-4. for decode the modulated audion open terminal and run this command :
+4. for decode the modulated audio, open terminal and run this command :
    + ```minimodem --rx type_mode_that_you're_using -q```